mesosphere/dcos-docs-site/pages/1.13/cli/install/index.md

 - Windows 10 64-bit or later.
 - You must disable any security or antivirus software before you start the installation.

-# Installing the CLI using the web interface
+# Installing the CLI using the UI

-1. At the top-right corner of the DC/OS web interface, click the down arrow to the right of your cluster name.
+1. At the top-right corner of the DC/OS UI, click the down arrow to the right of your cluster name.

     ![open cluster popup](/1.13/img/open-cluster-popup.png)